Quick Answer

 Why Is Nutrition Important for Athletes?

 During exercise, the body produces energy in the form of ATP (adenosine triphosphate).
-ATP production depends on nutrients derived from food.
+That energy production depends heavily on nutrients obtained through food.

-Over time, chronic underfueling may contribute to low energy availability, a condition that can negatively affect performance and health.
+Over time, chronic underfueling can contribute to low energy availability (LEA), which negatively affects both health and performance.

 How the Body Produces Energy for Exercise

-Understanding energy systems helps explain why nutrition is important for athletes.
+Understanding the body’s energy systems helps explain why nutrition matters so much for athletes.

-The body uses three primary energy systems during physical activity.
+The body primarily relies on three energy systems during exercise.

 ATP-PC System

-This system provides immediate energy for explosive movements lasting only a few seconds.
+This system provides immediate energy for short, explosive efforts lasting only a few seconds.

 Examples include: